-The Council is committed to support data subject and will facilitate the exercise of individuals' rights and take measures to promote transparency and accessibility to the information to be disclosed.
+The Council is committed to support data subject rights as detailed in its Individuals Rights Policy and Subject Access Policy published on OneBromley.
+The Council will facilitate the exercise of individuals' rights and take measures to promote transparency and accessibility to the information to be disclosed.